-From the west to the east of Slavonia, you will enjoy the expanse and beauty of the rural landscape, the educational trails, eco-ethno villages, the country estates and family farms, agricultural estates converted into tourist attractions, rural hotels, ranches, family wineries, mountain lodges, hunting lodges...
-There is always plenty to do here!
+From the west to the east of Slavonia, you will enjoy the expanse and beauty of the rural landscape, the educational trails, eco-ethno villages, the country estates and family farms, agricultural estates converted into tourist

 The Garčin camp, the modern eco- and pet friendly camp sites in Požega and Velika, and the Kopačevo and Suza camps in Baranja, are all great choices for those looking for some peace and quiet as well as a new experience and new dimension of a holiday.
 You will re-discover yourself and enjoy relaxing in unspoilt nature.